Break In A Deck Of Playing Cards

 Love Your Playing Cards

 Magicians MUST take the time to condition their decks before performing and not expect a deck to operate without any preparation.
-Having your decks conditioned ensures one less issue to worry about during your presentation or a performance.
+Having your decks conditioned ensures one less issue to worry about during your presentation or performance.
 But how can you break in your cards?
 No one ever taught you how, let alone the proper way to do it.

 It's All About To Change